 Unauthorized use of patents without consent from owners of patents, forgery of the patents belonging to other persons, or engagement in other patent infringement acts, will subject the infringers to infringement liability.
-Serious offences such as forgery of patents may be subject to criminal penalties.
+Serious offenses such as forgery of patents may be subject to criminal penalties.

 When a dispute arises out of infringement of the patent owner's patent right, Chinese law requires that the parties first attempt to settle the dispute through mutual consultation.
 However, if the dispute cannot be settled through mutual consultation, the patent owner, or an interested party who believes the patent is being infringed, may either file a civil legal suit or file an administrative complaint with the relevant patent administration authority.
 A Chinese court may issue a preliminary injunction upon the patent owner's or an interested party's request before instituting any legal proceedings or during the proceedings.
 Damages for infringement are calculated as the loss suffered by the patent holder arising from the infringement, or the benefit gained by the infringer from the infringement.
 If it is difficult to ascertain damages in this manner, damages may be determined by using a reasonable multiple of the license fee under a contractual license.
-Statutory damages may be awarded in the circumstances where the damages cannot be determined by the above-mentioned calculation standards.
-The damage calculation methods shall be applied in the aforementioned order, and punitive damages for intentional infringement are set to be one to five times of the damages calculated as above.
+Statutory damages may be awarded in the circumstances where the damages cannot be determined by the abovementioned calculation standards.
+The damage calculation methods shall be applied in the aforementioned order.
 Generally, the patent owner has the burden of proving that the patent is being infringed.
 However, if the owner of an invention patent for manufacturing process of a new product alleges infringement of its patent, the alleged infringer has the burden of proof.